 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-The Company is not exposed to foreign exchange risk.
+The Company is not generally exposed to significant foreign exchange risk, although the Company does maintain certain quantities of United States Dollar ("USD") for certain USD transactions.